-The AD7858/AD7858L powers up with a set of default conditions.
-The only writing required is to select the channel configuration.
-Without performing any other write operations the AD7858/AD7858L still retains the flexibility for performing a full power-down and a full self-calibration.
+The AD7856 powers up with a set of default conditions.
+The only writing that is required is to select the channel configuration.
+Without performing any other write operations the AD7856 still retains the flexibility for performing a full power-down, and a full self-calibration.

-Extra features and flexibility, such as performing different power-down options, different types of calibrations including system calibration, and software conversion start, can be selected by further writing to the part.
+Extra features and flexibility such as performing different power-down options, different types of calibrations including system calibration, and software conversion start can be selected by further writing to the part.

-The AD7858/AD7858L contains a Control Register, ADC Output Data Register, Status Register, Test Register, and 10 Calibration Registers.
-The control register is write-only, the ADC output data register and the status register are read-only, and the test and calibration registers are both read/write registers.
+The AD7856 contains a Control Register, ADC Output Data Register, Status Register, Test Register and ten Calibration Registers.
+The control register is write only, the ADC output data register and the status register are read only, and the test and calibration registers are both read/write registers.
 The Test Register is used for testing the part and should not be written to.